binary-scenery/LaravelWhereRelation/README.md

 # LaravelWhereRelation
-Adding a 'whereRelation' query to laravel
+Adding a 'whereRelation' query to Laravel

 This is a snippet I use all the time, it returns a query with a condition on a relations.